 The performance obtained in the final session reflects the learning capability of the FSCIC model for incremental classes and the stability of keeping old knowledge.
 However, as the model learned in each incremental session will be tested on all seen classes, and the number of classes involved in the base session is large, the performance obtained on each session cannot fully represent the model's IL ability.
 In contrast, the PD value can better reflect the model's ability to resist forgetting.
-In Tab.~\ref{tab3}, the top five methods with the lowest PD values on \emph{mini}ImageNet are: MgSvF~\cite{zhao2021mgsvf} with 17.33\%, SFbFSCIL~\cite{cheraghian2021synthesized} with 19.14\%, SPPR~\cite{zhu2021self} with 19.53\%, ERL++~\cite{dong2021few} with 20.94\%, and DSN~\cite{yang2022dynamic} with 21.06\%.
-The top five methods on CIFAR-100 are: SSFSCIL~\cite{cui2021semi} with 19.40\%, F2M~\cite{shi2021overcoming} with 20.04\%, SFbFSCIL with 20.31\%, SPPR with 20.65\%, and UaD-CE~\cite{cui2023uncertainty} with 21.05\%.
-The top five methods on CUB-200 are: UaD-CE with 14.45\%, CaBD~\cite{zhao2023few} with 15.31\%, ALICE~\cite{peng2022few} with 17.30\%, DSN with 17.65\%, and MgSvF with 17.96\%.
+In Tab.~\ref{tab3}, the top five methods with the lowest PD values on \emph{mini}ImageNet are: MgSvF~\cite{zhao2021mgsvf} (17.33\%), SFbFSCIL~\cite{cheraghian2021synthesized} (19.14\%), SPPR~\cite{zhu2021self} (19.53\%), ERL++~\cite{dong2021few} (20.94\%), and DSN (21.06\%).
+On CIFAR-100, the top five methods are: F2M~\cite{shi2021overcoming} (20.04\%), SFbFSCIL (20.31\%), SPPR (20.65\%), TEEN (22.28\%), and FACT~\cite{zhou2022forward} (22.50\%).
+On CUB-200, the top five methods are: ALICE (17.30\%), DSN (17.65\%), MgSvF (17.96\%), TEEN (18.13\%), and BiDistFSCIL(18.19\%).
 It can be seen that SPPR, which constructs pseudo incremental sessions, and SFbFSCIL, which is based on feature space fusion and VAE feature synthesis, both have achieved good PD values on the first two datasets.
-UaD-CE, based on KD and semi-supervised learning, also achieved good PD values on the last two datasets.
-Based on dynamic network structure, DSN and MgSvF, based on frequency domain analysis, have shown good performance on the first and last datasets.
+DSN, based on dynamic network structure, and MgSvF, based on frequency domain analysis, performed well on the first and last datasets.
 Furthermore, combining the performance of other methods on the three datasets, it can be found that techniques such as KD, pseudo-incremental scenario construction, dynamic structures, and feature optimization can effectively alleviate the catastrophic forgetting problem.